 Pimping, pandering, and keeping a place of prostitution become felonies when the people participating in the underlying prostitution are under 18 years of age.
-If someone between 16 and 18 years old is involved, the punishment is a minimum of five years and a maximum of 20 years in prison, in addition to a fine between $2,500 and $10,000.
-If anyone under age 16 is involved, the punishment ranges between 10 and 30 years in prison, with a maximum fine of $100,000.
-Regardless of the participants’ ages, the fines increase by $2,500 if any of these offenses take place within 1,000 feet of a school, playground, children's recreation center, or place of worship.
-(Ga.
-Code Ann. § 16-6-13.)
+The punishment for such offenses ranges between 10 and 30 years in prison, with a maximum fine of $100,000.
+Fines increase by $2,500 if any of these offenses take place within 1,000 feet of a school, playground, children's recreation center, or place of worship.

-Prostitution-related crimes may also trigger a lifelong duty to register with the government.
+Prostitution-related crimes may also trigger a lifelong duty to register as a sex offender with the government.
 For example, felony convictions for soliciting a minor to engage in sexual conduct or to practice prostitution require registration.
 Registrants must provide a variety of personal information to the sheriff of the county in which they live, and must submit to the local sheriff within 72 hours of each birthday to be photographed and fingerprinted.
 Failure to abide by registration requirements is a felony punished by anywhere from one to 30 years' imprisonment.
 The list of registered sexual offenders is publicly accessible.
-(Ga.
-Code Ann. § 42-1-12.)

 If you have been charged with any of the offenses described here, consider consulting with an experienced criminal defense attorney in your area.
 Such a person will be familiar with the law and how cases like yours are handled and evaluated by the prosecutors, police, and judges in your courthouse.
 Only someone with this first-hand knowledge can adequately advise you of the viability of any defenses you might have, your ability to negotiate a lesser charge or even a dismissal, and your chances at trial.